puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_reserved.markdown

 * Numbers
 * Underscores

 There is no additional restriction on the first non-$ character of a variable name.
 Variable names are case-sensitive.
+Note that [some variable names are reserved.](#reserved-variable-names)

 Variable names should match the following regular expression: